asengupta/avishek.net/_posts/2022-12-04-pytorch-guide-plenoxels-nerf-part-1.md

 - Spherical Harmonics
 - Regularisation

-In this specific post, however, we will start building out a simple volumetric renderer.
+In this specific post, however, we will start building out a simple **volumetric renderer**.
 On the way, we will also discuss the pinhole camera model, on which most of our rendering will be based on.

 ### The World Camera Model and some Linear Algebra

-The pinhole camera model has the following characteristics.
+The **pinhole camera model** has the following characteristics.

-- The model exists in the world, and is expressed in the world coordinate system.
+- The model exists in the world, and is expressed in the **world coordinate system**.
 This is usually our default three-dimensional basis.
-- The camera exists somewhere in the world, and has its own coordinate system, the camera coordinate system.
-This is characterised by the location of the camera, the focal length of the camera, and the three-dimensional basis for the camera.
+- The camera exists somewhere in the world, and has its own coordinate system, the **camera coordinate system**.
+This is characterised by the **location** of the camera, the **focal length** of the camera, and the three-dimensional basis for the camera.
 - The screen of the camera (which is basically where the image is formed) has its own two-dimensional coordinate system.

 ![Camera World Mode](/assets/images/camera-world-model.png)